 Meetings, Hang Outs, and Social activities — Beating Loneliness.

 You prepare a presentation.
 You look at the watch.
 The conference call is at 8 PM.
 Your wife is in the office.
 No one would come home the whole day.
-You have no one to talk to.
+You don’t have anyone to talk to.

 You feel lonely while working from home sometimes — it is natural.
 Don’t beat yourself about it.

 I run in the park every morning.
-I call a friend post lunch, sometimes.
-At the end of the day, I walk with my boyfriend through the bustling traffic, then onto the silent streets shadowed by blossoming Jacarandas and Bougainvilleas, buy oranges and grapes and strawberries, drink orange juice or tea, and have butter chicken or cheese sandwiches.
+I call a friend post-lunch, sometimes.
+At the end of the day, I walk with my partner through the bustling traffic, then onto the silent streets shadowed by blossoming Jacarandas and Bougainvilleas, buy oranges and grapes and strawberries, drink orange juice or tea, and have butter chicken or cheese sandwiches.
 I plan all my Friday and Saturday evenings and Sundays.

 Do something interactive at the end of the day every day or whenever you can manage.
 So that before the next day begins, you have swum in the pool of social interaction and human connection.

 Plan outings with your friends or family.
 Over the weekends or a midweek evening.
-You would look forward to going out and taking a walk in the park or partying and drinking or doing whatever is your thing.
-This keeps you going through the day, and the week, and the lonely working hours.
+You would look forward to going out and taking a walk in the park or watching a play or partying or doing whatever you like.
+This social engagement keeps you going through the day, and the week, and the lonely working hours.